Top 25 Fun Facts about Protein

 Proteins are essential tools in genetic engineering.
 Enzymes such as restriction enzymes and DNA ligases are used to cut and join DNA segments, allowing scientists to manipulate genes and create genetically modified organisms (GMOs).

-FAQ on Fun Facts about Protein
+FAQs on Fun Facts about Protein

 What is unique about protein?